-A bachelor’s degree with certifications in accounting and business related college courses.
+A bachelor’s degree with certifications in accounting and business-related college courses.
 A couple of years of experience in the guardianship of a licensed CPA.
 These CPA requirements can be different for different states so you need to ascertain from your State Board of Accountancy and ensure that the school you are about to enroll is accredited by the appropriate authority.

 CPA Exam passing rate:

 You have to ensure that you complete the different stages of continuous professional development.
 CPA CPE typically constitutes 40 hours on an annual basis to retain one’s license but again it varies from one state to another.
-The courses can be taken both online as well as on site.
+The courses can be taken online as well as on-site.

-A cost of about $1,700 includes test, application and license fee along with an ethics exam which is mandatory in certain states.
+The CPA Exam cost of about $1,700 includes test, application and license fee, along with an ethics exam which is mandatory in certain states.
 However, all costs, including CPA review courses, will total upwards of $3,000 or more.

 With regard to public and corporate accounting positions, CPA is considered as a certification of note.

 Certified Management Accountant (CMA)

 If you are more inclined towards corporate finance and accounting, a Certified Management Accountant (CMA) certifications is the way to go.
 The CPA certification is the domain of the state while the CMA license is a position recognized throughout the world.
 This is quite important for professionals who have looking to excel in evaluating an organizations’ financial state and make crucial business decisions.